-Richard D. Kahlenberg, a senior fellow at the Century Foundation, is the author of All Together Now: Creating Middle-Class Schools Through Public School Choice, and is working on a book on economic segregation in housing and education.
+Richard D. Kahlenberg is a senior fellow at the Century Foundation, and is writing a book about housing segregation.

 or four decades, American liberalism has had an ambivalent relationship with organized labor.
 On the one hand, liberals and Democrats rely on unions to help fund campaigns, man phone banks, and deliver their members’ votes each election cycle.
 Moreover, most liberals are in broad agreement with labor’s core agenda: better health care, a more generous… Read more »

 For more than a decade, Ive been appearing at forums on affirmative action and playing a strange role.
 Panels typically include a proponent of affirmative action, an opponent of affirmative action, and then there is mea supporter of affirmative action based on class rather than race.
 In these discussions I ask my fellow liberals, Why… Read more »

 That was then, this is now.
 Today, the current president of Harvard, Lawrence Summers, has essentially repudiated Bok’s position and devised an innovative program to reach out to, admit, and pay the tuitions of qualified, low-income students.
 Summers calls the growing divide between the children of the rich and the children of the poor the… Read more »